jui1960/jui1960/README.md

 </p>

 Hi, I'm Jannati Akter Jui 👋
-I'm a CSE student at Bogura Polytechnic Institute and an intern at Daffodil International Professional Institute.
+I completed my Diploma in Computer Science and Technology from Bogura Polytechnic Institute and did my industrial attachment at DIPTI.
-Currently, I'm learning Android App Development with Kotlin at NSDRF.
+I’ve already completed the Android App Development with Kotlin course at NSDRF, and now I’ve switched to Flutter.